chryzsh/DarthSidious/stuff/miniguide.md

 * **LLMNR** - Link-Local Multicast Name Resolution
 * **WPAD** - Web Proxy Auto-Discovery Protocol

-If the name is a **FQDN**, which means a full name including domain name like `share.hacklab.net` it queries the hosts file, and then a DNS-server for name resolution.
+If the name is a **FQDN**, which means a full name including domain name like `test.lab.local` it queries the hosts file, and then a DNS-server for name resolution.

 If the name is an unqualified name like `\\fileshare`, the following name resolutions are attempted to find the that fileshare:
 1. **LLMNR** - uses multicast to perform name resolution for the names of neighboring computers without requiring a DNS server.